gatsbyjs/gatsby/docs/blog/2018-10-18-vscode-gatsby-development/index.md

 A great way to contribute is to browse the [open issues on GitHub](https://github.com/gatsbyjs/gatsby/issues), and find some that look interesting!
 Armed with some of the techniques I've shown here today, authoring these fixes, features, and more will be a breeze thanks to some of the great features of VS Code.

 Do you use an Extension that I missed in this tutorial?
-Send send a message to [@mikelax on Twitter](https://twitter.com/mikelax) to let me know.
+Send a message to [@mikelax on Twitter](https://twitter.com/mikelax) to let me know.